camillemndn/infra/README.md

 ## ❄ About [NixOS](https://nixos.org)

-NixOS is a Linux distribution based on the Nix package manager.
+NixOS is a Linux distribution based on the Nix/[Lix](https://lix.systems/) package manager.
 It allows fully reproducible builds and a declarative configuration style, using a functional langage called Nix.

 ## 📌 About [`npins`](https://github.com/andir/npins)